gagath/gtk_liststore_item/README.md

         None,
         &[
             (0, &self.name),
-            (1, &self.value)
+            (1, &self.value),
+            (2, &self.progress),
+            (3, &self.is_cool)
         ]
     )
 }
 ```

-This can become pretty boring, hence this crate to ease the process.
+This can become pretty tedious, hence this crate to ease the process.

 ## License